 The diet group, on the other hand, demonstrated initial improvement followed by a significant worsening of self-esteem at follow-up.
 This damage to self-esteem was reinforced in other of the self-evaluation questions.
 For example, 53% of participants in the diet group expressed feelings of failure (compared with 0% of health at every size participants).”

-And while talking about self-esteem might sound irrelevant to health, it's not.
-Think about it: if you're feeling really crappy are you going to want to take part in health promoting behaviors or are you going to want to curl up in bed with you friends Ben & Jerry and Netflix binge all day?
+Think about it: if you’re feeling really crappy, are you going to want to take part in health-promoting behaviors like spending time with friends, cooking a nourishing meal, and enjoying an invigorating hike? …or are you going to want to curl up in bed with your friends Ben & Jerry and Netflix binge all day?
 Yeah, thought so.

 So, What Can I Do To Become Healthier?

-Studies have shown that while weight is not a predictor of health, health promoting behaviors ARE.
-Positive health outcomes were seen in those who implemented health promoting behaviors such as eating 5 or more fruits and vegetables daily, exercising regularly, consuming alcohol in moderation, and not smoking regardless of what happened to their weight.
+Studies have shown that while weight is not a predictor of health, health-promoting behaviors ARE.
+Positive health outcomes were seen in those who implemented health-promoting behaviors such as eating 5 or more fruits and vegetables daily, exercising regularly, consuming alcohol in moderation, and not smoking regardless of what happened to their weight.

-Here are some health promoting behaviors you could try to implement if you're concerned about improving your health:
+Here are some health-promoting behaviors you could try to implement if you’re concerned about improving your health:

-Learn How To Eat Intuitively
+1. Learn How To Eat Intuitively

-This means getting RID of diets and food rules.
-It's scary, I know, but this is how you're able to find your set point weight and, in turn, your most optimal health status.
-I have loads of resources for you on this topic such as some blog posts as well as YouTube videos:
+Letting go of dieting is scary, I know, but this is how you’re able to find your set point weight and, in turn, your most optimal health status.

 - How To Explain Intuitive Eating (Blog post great for anyone new to IE!)